 What to Order at Jimbaran Bay

-Your guide dined at Menega Café at the Muaya Beach cluster, one of Jimbaran's more popular beachside eating places.
+Menega Café at the Muaya Beach cluster is one of Jimbaran's more popular beachside eating places.
 Menega has benefited from some fine word-of-mouth over the years - its scrumptious ikan bakar (grilled fish) nicely complements the picturesque location, with cliffs visible in the far background, the residences twinkling with a distant light.

 Menega's selection differs very little from the menus of all the other dozens of beachside dining spots up and down Jimbaran Bay.
 Wherever you go along the beach, you'll find grilled seafood served with rice: a hearty, no-frills meal you can even eat with your hands.
 Individual preparations include: